 E o desejo da morte!
 E a saudade de ti!

 How did you find the translation?
 Did you enjoy this Brazilian poem?
 Are there other Brazilian poems you would like to see translated into English?
-Let us know in the comments!
+Let me know in the comments!